HUMAN Project · CERV-2023-EQUAL · Youth Leader RoadMap

 Click to expand ↓

-A collection of hands-on activities for youth groups, including:
+A collection of hands-on activities for youth groups, organised around the three pillars of the kit:

 📜